mongolar/mongolar/README.md

 - Element loading from mgo,  It needs to accept structures to avoid interfaces and reflection.
 - Post data, it is being parsed by the wrapper and this responsibility should be passed to the controllers, so controllers can marshall their own expectations.
 - Logic to test for Post should be in the controller and should be based off the method
-- Sessions are upserting on every page request, this needs to be improved (would love input on this one)
+- Sessions are upserting on every api request (which is atomic), this needs to be improved (would love input on this one)
 - Packages need to be broken into smaller files.
 - The API URL parsing is incorrect but works
 - URL parameters need to be validated to avoid panics in the controllers
 - ObjectIds need to be validated prior to being added to bson.M

 This list goes on.

+##Slug values and Wildcard paths
+The system does support wildcard paths which means, if an explicit path does not match it will attempt to retrieve the wildcard path.
+Angular then appends the rest of the url (the part after the wildcard match) to the header of each subsequent request.
+This means you can have one a "/blog" path that loads the same way each time but loads data based on a slug value.
+You can see the [slug controller](https://github.com/mongolar/mongolar/blob/master/controller/controller.go#L242) on how this is achieved.

+I have not built anything in the Admin UI to administer this.

 ##Admin and OAuth controllers
 I wrote two packages that are included with this code repository called admin and oauth, they are not well written and I rushed through them.